weiderlim/steganalysis/README.md

 ```

 ### Restarting all processes
-Command to stop the instance and the scheduler.
+Command to restart the instance and the scheduler.
 ```bash
 . /scripts/start_instance_scheduler.sh
 ```